jadecobra/python_tdd_exercises/source/sleep duration.rst

     E       AssertionError: ['__add__', '__class__', '__contains__', [918 chars]ill'] != None

-* copy the value on the left side of the comparison and replace ``None`` as the expected value in the test
+* copy the value on the left side of the comparison and replace :doc:`None </data structures: None>` as the expected value in the test

   .. code-block:: python